geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 All I said was that I don't think there was a bug, but I think it was actually correct.
 And it was.

 ##### **Chenyu** [[00:19:22](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1162)]
-Yeah, I mean, that's impr...
-It's still, uh, quite a...
+Yeah, I mean, that's impr..
+It's still, uh, quite a..
 I mean, it's faster than what we use, so it actually would be an improvement.
 But we actually don't get NVIDIA's posted numbers.

 ##### **Geohot** [[00:19:33](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=1173)]
 I mean, you should also be able to pretty easily, like, the idea here is that you'd want to move your Segnet into TinyGrad2, and that the decode and Segnet would be together very fast.